 Other birds to lookout for in this area of Bwindi impenetrable national park are; Yellow-billed Barbet, Black-billed Turaco’s, Bar-tailed Trogon, White-headed Hoopoe, Montane Oriole, Pink-footed Puffback, Lagden’s Bush-Shrike, Waller’s Starling, localized Grauer’s Rush Warbler, Dwarf Honey-Guide, Rufous-breasted Sparrowhawk, Oriole Finch, Doherty’s Bush-Shrike, Red-headed Malimbe, Yellow-eyed Black Flycatcher, Grey-headed Sparrow, Dusky Twinspot, Think-billed and Streaky Seedeaters, Rwenzori Nightjar etc.

-Day 6: Birding to Buhoma – Bwindi impenetrable forest
+Day 6: Birding “the Neck” of Bwindi forest

 We leave Ruhija Section of Bwindi to Buhoma for Gorilla tracking and more birding opportunities.
 On our way, we bird “The Neck” – this is an important habitat and offers high chance to see the Cassin’s Hawk Eagle, Toro-Olive Greenbul, Black Bee-eaters, Bronze-napped Pigeon, the rare Chapin’s Flycatcher, Cassin’s grey flycatcher, pink footed puffback, Mountain wagtail etc.

 Buhoma section of Bwindi Impenetrable National Park has tracks that run through the forest offering excellent bird viewing points.